bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-54-money-and-happiness.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 33</span></h3>
-<p>The ultimate life understands that money can provide comfort and convenience, but that adaptation means these improvements in living standards quickly become normal rather than sources of ongoing happiness.</p>
+<p>Joa understands that money can provide comfort and convenience, but that adaptation means these improvements in living standards quickly become normal rather than sources of ongoing happiness.</p>
 </div>

 <div class="verse">